 Art and philosophy were flourishing here and the thought leaders wanted a place to gather.
 Under the guidance of the sculptor Pheidias, a once rocky hill was transformed into the most important place in Ancient Greece.

-It was during this time that some of the most famous buildings were erected including the Parthenon, the Erechtheon, the Propylaea (the enormous entrance to the Acropolis), and the small temple Athena Nike.
+It was during this time that some of the most famous Greek landmarks were erected including the Parthenon, the Erechtheon, the Propylaea (the enormous entrance to the Acropolis), and the small temple Athena Nike.